Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 This query operates over packet fields, `tcp.flags` and `ipv4.dstIP`.

 ### Plan 1: Execute all dataflow operators in user-space
-We will first consider the partitioning plan where all the data flow operators are executed in the user space.
-Thus, the query that needs to be executed in the data plane is shown
+We will first consider the partitioning plan where all the data flow operators are executed in user space.
+Thus, the portion of the query that needs to be executed in the data plane is shown below:
-below:
 ```python
 Q = PacketStream(qid)
 ```

-We have provided the P4 code (`plan1.p4`) that:
+We have provided P4 code (`plan1.p4`) that:
 * Extracts fields `tcp.flags` and `ipv4.dstIP` from the packet.
-* Clones the original packet and add a new header with fields: `qid`, `tcp.flags` and `ipv4.dstIP`; to the packet.
+* Clones the original packet and adds a new header with fields: `qid`, `tcp.flags` and `ipv4.dstIP` to the packet.

-Question: Why do you think the field `qid` is added to the out header?
+###### Question: Why do you think the field `qid` is added to the out header?
 Hint: see how packets are parsed by `receive.py`

 #### Configuring the Match-Action Pipeline
 We will describe how `plan1.p4` executes these operations in the data plane.

-* It first specifies the `out_header` added to the cloned packet.
+* It first specifies the format of `out_header_t` headers; `out_header` is an instance of header type `out_header_t` .
-It also specifies the number of bits required for each field.

 ```
 header_type out_header_t {